HHD Call Center

 Cross-Cutting Strategies

-Serving as the Director for the Houston Health Department, Mr. Williams is actively involved in public health issues at the local, state and national level.
-He joined the City of Houston as the director of HHD in June of 2004.
+Serving as the Director for the Houston Health Department, Dr. Tran is actively involved in public health issues at the local, state and national level.
+She joined the City of Houston as the director of HHD in August of 2025.

 Serving as the Chief Medical Officer for the City of Houston, Dr. Persse's career in medicine started with ten years experience as a field paramedic and paramedic instructor in upstate New York and New Jersey.